-The School has the power to discipline pupils for misbehaving outside the school premises.
-This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, or in the local community
+The School has the power to discipline students for misbehaving outside the school premises.
+This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, or in the local community.

 Where bullying outside school is reported to school staff, it should be investigated and acted on.
-In all cases of misbehaviour or bullying, the teacher can only discipline the pupil on school premises or elsewhere when the pupil is under the lawful control of the staff member.
+In all cases of misbehaviour or bullying, the teacher can only discipline the student on school premises or elsewhere when the student is under the lawful control of the staff member.

-The Headteacher has a specific statutory power to discipline pupils for poor behaviour outside of the school premises.
-Section 89(5) of the Education and Inspections Act 2006 gives Headteachers the power to regulate pupils' conduct when they are not on school premises, and therefore not under the lawful charge of a school staff member.
+The headteacher has a specific statutory power to discipline students for poor behaviour outside of the school premises.
+Section 89(5) of the Education and Inspections Act 2006 gives headteachers the power to regulate students' conduct when they are not on school premises, and therefore not under the lawful charge of a school staff member.

-The Headteacher should also consider whether it is appropriate to notify the community police officers in their local authority of the action taken against a pupil.
+The headteacher should also consider whether it is appropriate to notify the community police officers in their local authority of the action taken against a student.